Bachelor Degree Program: Music Journalism

 Bachelor Degree Program: Music Journalism for Radio, Television, and Internet

-• Writing online texts
+• Writing online texts, reports and news

-• Creating video and radio segments
+• Creating audio and video contributions